 - Your employer reduces your hours because of COVID-19

 - You have been told not to work because your employer feels you might get or spread COVID-19

 - You have been told to quarantine or self-isolate, or live/work in a county under government-recommended mitigation efforts

-To help streamline the process during the COVID-19 pandemic, the following changes have been made to UC:
+To help streamline the process during the COVID-19 pandemic, the following change has been made to UC:

-- Work Search and Work Registration requirements are temporarily waived for all UC claimants.
-Claimants are not required to prove they have applied or searched for a new job to maintain UC benefits.
+- Work Search and Work Registration requirements are temporarily waived for all UC claimants until July 11, 2021.
+Until then, claimants are not required to prove they have applied or searched for a new job to maintain UC benefits.
 Claimants are also not required to register with https://www.pacareerlink.pa.gov/jponline/.

 If you need assistance feeding yourself and your family, know that there are resources that can help.
 To apply for SNAP and other benefits, use Pennsylvania’s COMPASS system.
 For help navigating benefits, contact Senator Collett’s office at email@example.com or leave a message at 215-368-1429.